-English Church Architecture -
+English Church Architecture.

-DAYLESFORD, St. Peter (SP 243 259) (April 2015)
+DAYLESFORD, St. Peter (SP 243 259),

-(Bedrock: Lower Jurassic, Dyrham Formation)
+(Bedrock: Lower Jurassic, Dyrham Formation.)

-Constructed in 1859-63, St. Peter's, Daylesford (seen left, from the northwest), can possibly claim to be the most overtly High Victorian church ever designed by John Loughborough Pearson (1817-97), its chief competitors being St. Leonard's, Scorborough (East Riding), St. James's, Titsey (Surrey) and Christ Church, Appleton-le-Moors (North Yorkshire), which were all constructed around the same time (in 1857-59, 1860-61 & 1863-65 respectively).
-If the present building accords best of these four with the arguments in Ruskin's The Seven Lamps of Architecture (pub.
-1849), it is due to its blocky appearance, in line with the principles established in chapter three, "The Lamp of Power" - an appearance deriving (a) from its cruciform plan and (b) from a tower fully as wide as the chancel or transepts are long, surmounted, in David Verey's words (in The Buildings of England) by "a powerful pyramidal spire with marked entasis".
-These features give the church a "turrifom" profile in the manner of a number of late Saxon buildings in southern England such as St. Mary's, Breamore (Hampshire) and St. Mary-in-Castro, Dover (Kent).
-The tower is unbuttressed above the nave, chancel and transept roofs, but except round the vestry, all other corners of the building are enclosed in heavy clasping buttresses, surely more for appearances sake than as a consequence of structural needs.
+Constructed in 1859-63, St. Peter's, Daylesford, is one of the most overtly High Victorian church designed by Pearson, its chief competitors probably being St. Leonard's, Scorborough (East Riding), St. James's, Titsey (Surrey), and Christ Church, Appleton-le-Moors (North Yorkshire), which were all constructed within a decade of one another (in 1857-59, 1860-61 & 1863-65 respectively).
+The present building's Ruskinian influence (deriving principally from The Seven Lamps of Architecture, London, Smith, Elder & Co., 1849), is seen especially its blocky appearance, in line with the principles established in chapter three, 'The Lamp of Power' - an appearance that derives in part from its cruciform plan and in part from a tower that is fully as wide as the chancel or transepts are long, surmounted, in David Verey's words (in the Gloucestershire Cotswolds volume of The Buildings of England, New Haven & London, Yale University Press, 2002, p.
+310), by 'a powerful pyramidal spire with marked entasis' (where the sides of the spire areslightly convex, supposedly to counter the effects of perspective but, as here, usually overdone).
+These features give the church a 'turrifom' profile in the manner of a number of late Saxon buildings in southern England such as St. Mary's, Breamore (Hampshire) and St. Mary-in-Castro, Dover (Kent).
+The tower is unbuttressed above the nave, chancel and transept roofs, but except around the vestry, all other corners of the building are enclosed in heavy clasping buttresses, surely more for appearances sake than a need for support.

-Of course, St. Peter's is late Early English in style (see the chancel, left), as every good Ruskinian church was expected to be, to meet the requirements expounded in "The Lamp of Truth", though no English thirteenth century church ever looked at all like this.
+Of course, St. Peter's is geometric in style, as every good Ruskinian church was expected to be, in line with the strictures set out in chapter two of The Seven Lamps, 'The Lamp of Truth', though no English mediaeval church in the same style ever looked like this.
 Indeed, very much to the contrary, the building appears foreign in every possible way.
 The spire rises flush from the bell-stage walls, like Pearson's spire at Appleton-le-Moors or William Butterfield's spires at Baldersby St. James (North Yorkshire) and All Saints, Margaret Street (Westminster).
-The bell-openings and all the windows around the building, are untraceried lancets, albeit provided with highly elaborate surrounds.
-Structural colour, introduced as always in Pearson's work with much more restraint than in that of some of his confrères, is chiefly to be found in the red Mansfield shafts, found beside all windows, both outside and in.
-However, Pearson relies mainly on carving for ornamentation, not least through the employment of short friezes above or beneath the string courses, sometimes consisting of deeply cut blank quatrefoils, like the one that goes all the way round the tower at the springing level of the bell-openings, but more often formed of repeating leaf or floral motifs in accordance this time with "The Lamp of Beauty", that all beauty comes from nature and from nature alone.
+The lancet bell-openings and lancet windows around the building are all provided with highly elaborate surrounds, and although the use of structural colour, as always in Pearson's work, is more restrained than in that of many of his confrères, Pearson goes to town here in his employment of carved ornament, as witnessed, not least, in the employment of short friezes above or beneath the string courses, sometimes consisting of deeply cut blank quatrefoils, like the one that goes all the way round the tower at the springing level of the bell-openings, but more often formed of repeating leaf or floral motifs in accordance this time with chapter four, 'The Lamp of Beauty', in which Ruskin opined that all beauty comes from nature and from nature alone.

 1. The tower bell-openings establish the general manner in which Pearson also treats the windows in this church.
 They consist of a pair of lancets in each wall, with a red Mansfield shaft in a shaft-ring topped by an intricately carved capital between, and two further orders of similar shafts on either side, with the whole arrangement set deeply inside an encompassing arch with yet another pair of side-shafts towards the front, roll mouldings and chevron around the arch head, and a tall, very acutely-pointed gable above, reaching a third of the way up the spire.
 This is surely as ornate a setting as anyone could possibly design for two modest lancets, which seems to have been the aim of the exercise.